 SI.No.
-Name Definition 5 Controller of Refers to the authority of the Institution who is Examinations (CoE) responsible for all activities of the End Semester Examinations of the Institution 6 Director / Head of the Refers to Director of School or Head of the Department Department concerned 7 University Refers to Anna University, Chennai 8 Institution Refers to Kumaraguru College of Technology, Coimbatore 9 L - T - P - J - C Refers to Lecture, Tutorial, Practical, ProJect and Credits respectively 10 Curriculum Refers to the various components / courses studied in each programme that provide appropriate outcomes (knowledge, skills and attitude/ behaviour) in the chosen branch of study.
-11 Humanities and Social The courses include English, Professional Sciences (HS) Ethics and Human Values, Communication skills etc. 12 Basic Sciences (BS) Courses like Mathematics.
-13 Professional Core Courses include the core courses relevant to the (PC) programme 14 Professional Elective Courses include the elective courses relevant to (PE) the chosen specialization/ programme 15 Project Work(PW) Refers to the project done by a student during the pre-final semester and Capstone project during the final semester.
+Name Definition 5 Controller of Refers to the authority of the Institution who is Examinations (CoE) responsible for all activities of the End Semester Examinations of the Institution 6 Director / Head of the Refers to Director of School or Head of the Department Department concerned 7 University Refers to Anna University, Chennai 8 Institution Refers to Kumaraguru College of Technology, Coimbatore 9 L-T-P-J-C Refers to Lecture, Tutorial, Practical, ProJect and Credits respectively 10 Curriculum Refers to the various components / courses studied in each programme that provide appropriate outcomes (knowledge, skills and attitude/ behaviour) in the chosen branch of study.
+11 Humanities and Social The courses include English, Research Ethics, Sciences (HS) Communication skills, Environmental Science and Engineering etc 12 Basic Sciences (BS) Courses like Mathematics.
+13 Professional Core Courses include the core courses relevant to the (PC) programme 14 Professional Elective Courses include the elective courses relevant to (PE) the chosen specialization/ programme 15 Project Work(PW) Refers to the project done by a student during the pre-final semester and Capstone during final semester.
 16 Academic The committee includes Principal, Director / DoA, Consultative CoE, Director / HoD concerned.
-Committee (ACC) 17 Department The committee includes Director / HoD (need Consultative basis),class adviser, mentor and a few faculty Committee (DCC) members of the department from various levels
+Committee (ACC) 17 Department The committee includes Director / HoD (need Consultative basis), and a few faculty members of the Committee (DCC) department from various levels

-4. ME/M.TECH.
-PROGRAMME OFFERED AT KUMARAGURU COLLEGE OF TECHNOLOGY
+4. M.E/M.TECH PROGRAMMES OFFERED AT KUMARAGURU COLLEGE OF TECHNOLOGY

-KCT offers 2 year (4 Semesters) M.E/M.Tech degree programmes affiliated to Anna University, Chennai under Choice Based Credit System (CBCS), in the following branches of Engineering and Technology as in Table 2.
+KCT offers 2 year (4 Semesters) M.E/M.Tech degree programmes affiliated to Anna University, Chennai under Choice Based Credit System (CBCS), in the following branches of Engineering and Technology as in Table 2

-Table 2 : List of M.E./M.Tech.
-Programmes offered
+Table 2 List of M.E./M.Tech Programmes offered